THE WINNER OF THE 2019 GOVERNOR’S HIGH SCHOOL CYBER CHALLENGE

 The only requirements are an interest in cybersecurity and a familiarity with computers.
 This is a great cybersecurity learning opportunity for all high school students in Michigan.

 All schools in Michigan are invited to participate and the challenge is entirely FREE!

 By the year 2020 there will be an estimated 3.5 million unfilled cybersecurity jobs in the US.
 According to National Initiative for Cybersecurity Education (NICE), one of the main reasons students don’t pursue cybersecurity as a career field is simply a lack of exposure.
 The GHSCC aims to expose students to cybersecurity at no cost to the students or schools.
-This is fantastic exposure for students and institutions, with national recognition by the State of Michigan and Governor Snyder at the Cyber Security Summit 2018.

 - Only teachers, coaches or chaperones may register teams for the GHSCC.